reahl/reahl/reahl-doc/doc/tutorial/gettingstarted-install.rst

 state it currently is, and that you do not need permissions of restricted users to install all the extra Python packages when developing.

+If you use `Vagrant <https://www.vagrantup.com>`_, you can skip all the installation steps here and `instead use our prepared Vagrant box
+<install-vagrant>`.

 .. sidebar:: The bottom line